rathee-19/Pylint-Pytest-Unittest/readme.md

 ## Kaprekarroutine_unittest

-This project includes a script for the Kaprekar routine and its corresponding unittests.
+It includes a script for the Kaprekar routine and its corresponding unittests.

 ### Running Unittests